laerciogil/GetAndCleaningDataCourseProject/README.md

 **6. Bind test and train dataframes**
 Using rbind function, both dataframes are binded vertically.
 After this, the `merge` function is called to join the result with activity names datasets.
 `data <- rbind(trainDT, testDT)`
 `data <- merge(activityDT, data, by.x = "activityId", by.y = "activityId")`

 **7. Average of each variable for each activity and each subject**
-Mean of each variable is calculated using the `agregate` function by activityName and subjectId.
+Mean of each variable is calculated using the `agregate` function grouping by activityName and subjectId.
 `data <- aggregate(data[, 4:length(data)], list(activity = data$activityName, subject = data$subjectId), mean)`

 **8. Write the tidy data to the tidy.txt file.**